11 The Fungi Kingdom

 Figure 3: Amanita muscaria is native to temperate and boreal regions of North American and is poisonous.
 Holger Krisp, CC via Wikimedia Commons.

 Like plant cells, fungal cells have a thick cell wall.
 The rigid layers of fungal cell walls contain complex polysaccharides called chitin and glucans.
-Chitin, a long-chain polymer/polysaccharides, also found in the exoskeleton of arthropods such as insects, gives structural strength to the cell walls of fungi.
+Chitin, a long-chain polymer/polysaccharide, also found in the exoskeleton of arthropods such as insects, gives structural strength to the cell walls of fungi.
 The wall protects the cell from desiccation and some predators.
 Fungi have plasma membranes similar to those of other eukaryotes, except that the structure is stabilized by ergosterol, a steroid molecule that replaces the cholesterol found in animal cell membranes.
 Most members of the kingdom Fungi are nonmotile; however, flagella are produced by the spores and gametes in the primitive Phylum Chytridiomycota.

 Growth

 The vegetative body of a fungus is a unicellular or multicellular thallus.
 Unicellular fungi are called yeasts.
 Multicellular fungi produce threadlike hyphae (singular hypha).
-Dimorphic fungi can change from the unicellular to multicellular state depending on environmental conditions.
+Dimorphic fungi can change from a unicellular to a multicellular state depending on environmental conditions.
 Saccharomyces cerevisiae (baker’s yeast) and Candida species (the agents of thrush, a common fungal infection) are examples of unicellular fungi (Fig 4).

 Figure 4: Candida albicans is a yeast cell and the agent of candidiasis and thrush.
 This organism is unicellular, which is less common for fungi, but is still eukaryotic (note the nucleus as the darker smaller purple structure inside the cell).
 The scale is 0.01mm.
 Jon Houseman, CC , via Wikimedia Commons.

 Most fungi are multicellular organisms.
-They display two distinct morphological stages: the vegetative and reproductive.
+They display two distinct morphological stages: vegetative and reproductive.
 The vegetative stage consists of a tangle of hyphae, whereas the reproductive stage can be more conspicuous.
 The mass of hyphae is a mycelium (Fig 5).
 It can grow on a surface, in soil or decaying material, in a liquid, or even on living tissue.
 Although individual hyphae must be observed under a microscope, the mycelium of a fungus can be very large, with some species truly being “the fungus humongous.”
 The giant Armillaria solidipes (honey mushroom) is considered the largest organism on Earth, spreading across more than 2,000 acres of underground soil in eastern Oregon; it is estimated to be at least 2,400 years old.

 Figure 5: Pleurotus ostreatus fungi mycelium on coffee grounds.
 Tobi Kellner, CC , via Wikimedia Commons.